umich-hist-399/campus-histories/essays/social-training.md

 It was to the chagrin of many alumni when these boarding houses closed.
 In the case of Chubb’s and Prettyman’s, the University purchased the lots at first to use as University sponsored housing.
 Later, the buildings were razed in order to make way for the Rackham Graduate School in the case of the former and the School of Dentistry in the case of the latter.
 (Michigan Alumnus issue from 1938).

-{% include aside.html class="aside-right" text="In 1896, Eliza Mosher, an 1875 graduate of the University of Michigan Medical School is appointed to the inuagural Dean of Women by University President Angell ("Eliza Maria Mosher Papers 1846-1934.")" %}
+{% include aside.html class="aside-right" text="In 1896, Eliza Mosher, an 1875 graduate of the University of Michigan Medical School is appointed to the inuagural Dean of Women by University President Angell (Eliza Maria Mosher Papers 1846-1934.)" %}

 It should be noted that many female students also took up residence with local Ann Arbor families during their time of study.